-Use the yellow Ethernet cable provided to wire your computer's Ethernet port to the SpeedTouch TM 's Ethernet port.
+Use the yellow Ethernet cable provided to wire your computer's Ethernet port to the SpeedTouch $^{TM}$ 's Ethernet port.

-The Ethernet cable can also be used to wire the Ethernet port of your SpeedTouch TM to an external hub or switch.
+The Ethernet cable can also be used to wire an Ethernet port of your SpeedTouchTM to any external Ethernet hub or switch.